Smithay/book/src/server/intro.md

 # Wayland Compositors

-This part of the book is dedicated to Wayland compositors.
+This part of the book is dedicated to Wayland compositors, which provide a Wayland environment for Wayland applications to run inside.

-The first section goes into detail on the fundamentals of the server side of the Wayland protocol and then the absolutely minimal compositor.
+The first section will be dedicated to the fundamentals of the wayland protocol on the server side, and how a compositor handles requests from clients, sends events to clients and advertises globals to clients using `wayland-server`.

-The following sections introduce [Smithay](https://github.com/Smithay/smithay) and explores how to use the framework.
+The later sections explore using [`smithay`](https://github.com/Smithay/smithay) and how to use the useful abstractions provided to implement a full fledged compositor.